Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Subject matter

-1. This Regulation establishes the Union Secure Connectivity Programme (‘the Programme’).
-It lays down the objectives of the Programme, and the rules on the activities of the Programme, infrastructure and services of the Programme, participants of the Programme, the budget for the period 2023-2027, the forms of Union funding and the rules for providing such funding, as well as the rules for the implementation of the Programme.
+This Regulation establishes the Union Secure Connectivity Programme (the ‘Programme’) for the remaining duration of the MFF 2021-2027.
+It lays down the objectives of the Programme, the budget for the period 2023-2027, the forms of Union funding and the rules for providing such funding, as well as the rules for the implementation of the Programme, taking into account Regulation (EU) 2021/696.

 Article 2